SlothBorg/Dungeon23/World/README.md

 ## Glossary

+* **The Demon War** war is a bit of a stretch for the battles to hold back the unending tide of demons that swarmed across the Prime Material.
 * **Caves of Fallen Stars** a series of non-connected caves with crystals that glow pale blue with an internal light.
 The crystals are crystallized mana.
 * **Dal Durrath** Dwarven city, now broken and lost in **The Below**, it was an early and failed attempt at transporting a city to the new world.
 * **Delvers** Term for those who willingly go into **The Below**